This dictionary covers graphic design, prepress and print terminology

 The results of combining a wet ink pigment with a varnish and having the wet pigment mix or transfer over to the varnish.

-A block of text set so that each line begins at the same left hand point, but ends at different right hand margin.
+A block of text set so that each line begins at the same left-hand point, but ends at a different right-hand margin.